Merton's optimal investment problem with jump signals: Optimal Investment Strategy

-Figure \ref{fig2} shows how the optimal investment ratio $\phi^*(z)$ depends on the received signal $z$ and on the correlation $\rho$ between signal and price shock; the optimal ratio $\phi^*(0)$ for no signal is included as a transparent plane.
+Figure \ref{fig2} shows how the optimal investment ratio $\phi^*(z)$ depends on the received signal $z$ and on the correlation $\rho$ between signal and price shock; the Merton ratio $\phi^*$ for $p=0$, i.e. without signals, is included as a transparent plane.
 As one would expect, the investment ratio $\phi^*(z)$ is non-decreasing in the signal $z$ since we have a positive correlation coefficient $\rho$.
-Moreover, if the jump signal is sufficiently positive, the invesor will eventually invest all her money into the risky stock.
-However, for a negative signal, the investor will completely withdraw her funds from the risky stock.
-Interestingly, this disinvestment can happen even for slightly positive signals when correlation is sufficiently high, an effect of risk aversion which makes the investor wary of shocks despite that these are more likely to be positive.
-Another observation is that the more reliable the signal, i.e. the higher $\rho$, the steeper the investment curve as a function of the signal $z$.
-In case of a more noisy signal, i.e. smaller $\rho$, this corresponds to a higher share in the risky asset for negative signal meaning a more risky behaviour, however a less risky strategy for positive signal.
-Finally, also for a per se completely meaningless signal which has no correlation with the stock price jump ($\rho=0$), the investor follows a constant strategy $\phi^*(z)=\hat{\phi}$ which is greater than zero but smaller than the portfolio $\phi^*(0)$.
-The reason for this is that the investor can still make use of the mere warning that there is an impending jump and hedge against this risk by withdrawing some money, but still holding on to some stock since the jump will be profitable in expectation.\\
+Moreover, for sufficiently positive jump signals, the investor will put all her money into the risky stock.
+However, for any negative signal, the investor will completely withdraw her funds from the risky stock.
+Interestingly, a disinvestment can happen also for slightly positive signals, especially for low correlation $\rho$, which is an effect of risk aversion that makes the investor wary of a shock even if it promises to be positive on average.
+Another observation is that the more reliable the signal, i.e.\ the higher $\rho$, the steeper the investment curve as a function of the signal $z$.
+Finally, also for a per se completely meaningless signal which has no correlation with the stock price jump ($\rho=0$), the investor still takes action upon receiving a jump alert: she completely disinvests to $\phi^*(z)=0$.
+The reason for this is that, having learned about the impending shock and aware of its mean $\hat{\kappa}=0$, our risk-averse investor insulates herself for the next moment from any exposure to the stock price shock.